admin1

 Durability and Lifespan

-• Rubber valve stems: Flexible, easy to install, usually last as long as your tires.
+• Rubber valve stems: Flexible, easy to install, and generally last as long as your tires.

-• Metal valve stems: Strong, long-lasting, best for heavy-duty or high-performance use, but need regular checks for corrosion.
+• Metal valve stems: Durable and long-lasting, great for heavy-duty or high-performance vehicles, but they need checks for corrosion.

 Resistance to Corrosion and Weather

 Tip: Always replace the service kit when you change your tires.
-This helps prevent leaks and keeps both rubber and aluminum stems working well.
+This helps prevent leaks and keeps both rubber and aluminum stems in working condition.

 Vulnerability to Damage and Leaks

-Both rubber and metal valve stems can develop leaks, but the reasons are different.
-Rubber stems often crack from extreme temperatures or get damaged if the valve cap is missing.
-Dirt and moisture can get inside, leading to slow leaks or even sudden air loss.
-If you see cracks or feel that the rubber is stiff, it is time to replace the stem.
+Both rubber and metal valve stems can develop leaks, but for different reasons.
+Rubber valve stems are more likely to crack due to extreme temperatures or damage if the valve cap is missing.
+Exposure to dirt and moisture can cause slow leaks or air loss.
+If the rubber begins to crack or feels stiff, it’s time to replace it.

-• Common problems for rubber: Cracks, missing caps, air leaks from aging.
+• Common problems for rubber: Cracks, air leaks from aging, or damage due to missing caps.

-• Common problems for metal: Corrosion, broken parts from metal cap reactions, leaks from improper installation.
+• Common problems for metal: Corrosion, broken parts from reactions with metal caps, and leaks from improper installation.

-A driver once shared that after a few hours of driving, a rubber valve stem started leaking due to flexing.
-Switching to a metal valve stem solved the problem, especially when using tpms sensors.
+A driver once shared that after driving for a few hours, a rubber valve stem started leaking due to flexing.
+Switching to a metal valve stem solved the problem, especially when using TPMS sensors.

-No matter which type you choose, regular inspection and using plastic valve caps can help prevent most leaks.
-If you spot any damage, replace the valve stem right away to keep your tires safe.
+Regular inspection and using plastic valve caps can help prevent most leaks.
+Always replace any damaged valve stem immediately to maintain tire safety.

 Maintenance and Common Issues with Rubber Valve Stems and Metal Valve Stems